 - Sound infrastructure including reliable power and water supply

-- Access to raw materials.
+- Access to raw materials, and established supply chains.

-A key focus in manufacturing globally is on production technology and innovation.
-Developing new business models using updated data and innovative pricing structures.
+- Emerging new business models using updated data and innovative pricing structures.
 Information technology and research and development are important investments in the manufacturing industry to achieve new growth.